Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 - Has slow weight gain or weight loss

-- Brings up large volumes that look like the whole feed
+- Brings up large volumes that resemble an entire feed

 - Spits up green, yellow, or blood-tinged liquid